coderx4u/OpenCV/README.md

-#Face Recognation System Using OpenCV
+# Face Recognation System Using OpenCV

-1. Detect
+1. Detecting the faces inside the field